 The Imagine Austin Comprehensive Plan provides the policy basis for future plans.
-It also establishes the context for a complete planning framework that coordinates plans of different purposes, scales, and levels to implement the comprehensive plan.
-These "implementation plans" will apply the vision statement, policies, and growth concept map to smaller areas or specific issues.
-If, during these planning processes new conditions or issues arise, Imagine Austin may be amended to address these changing circumstances and to ensure the plan's ongoing viability.
+It also establishes the cantext for a complete planning framework that coordinates plans of different purposes, scales, and levels to implement the comprehensive plan.
+These "implementation plans" will apply the Vision Statement, Policies, and growth cancept map to smaller areas or specific issues.
+If during these planning processes new conditions or issues arise, Imagine Austin may be amended to address these changing circumstances and to ensure the plan's ongoing viability.

 Other types of plans-master and small area-will help implement Imagine Austin.

-Master plans provide detailed guidance for city systems such as our parks, sidewalks, watersheds, and waste management.
+Master plans provide detailed guidance for City systems such as our parks, sidewalks, watersheds, and waste management.
 Small area plans are those for defined geographic districts such as transit station areas, corridors, and neighborhoods.
-These small area plans complement Imagine Austin by providing detailed land use, infrastructure, and service recommendations within the framework set by the comprehensive plan policies and growth concept map.
+These small area plans complement Imagine Austin by providing detailed land use, infrastructure, and service recommendations within the framework set by the comprehensive

 Imagine Austin guides updates to existing master and small area plans.
-These plans are reviewed to ensure their general directions support the comprehensive plan's vision statement, growth concept map, and policies.
-As part of this process, inconsistencies
+These plans are reviewed to ensure their general directions support the comprehensive plan's Vision Statement, growth cancept map, and Policies.
+As part of this process, inconsistencies between Imagine Austin and these plans may be discovered.
+Changes to neighborhood plans will be considered by the City Council through the neighborhood plan amendment process.
+Changes to other small area or plan policies and growth concept map.